Marriage & Wills

 What are spouses automatically entitled to?

-There are some cases where your partner will automatically inherit your full estate.
+As we discussed, there are some cases where your partner will automatically inherit your full estate.
 But, it’s not always the case.
 There are many factors that determine whether that will be so.
 Those factors will determine how much your partner receives and what (or how much) any of your other dependants receive.

 If you have any concerns that your assets might not go to your spouse, consider writing a Will to make sure that your assets get distributed according to your wishes.